-The National Association for College Admission Counseling (NACAC) (also referred to as "we", "us", and "our") respects the online privacy of its members and other visitors ("you") to this nacacnet.org (the "Website") and our other websites, nacacfairs.org and nacacconference.org.
+The National Association for College Admission Counseling (NACAC) (also referred to as "we", "us", and "our") respects the online privacy of its members and other visitors ("you") to this nacacnet.org (the "Website") and our other websites, nacacfairs.org, nacacconference.org, and virtualcollegefairs.org.
 We also believe in transparency and are committed to providing users of our Websites with choices about how we handle personal information.

 If you do not agree with the terms and conditions of this Policy, you should not access or use this Website or the Services.